 CAUTION: Abrasive cleaners or polishes will damage the surface finish.

-Clean the 718e climber periodically with mild solution of soap and water or a general household cleaner.
-Wipe the surface of the electronic console with a moist sponge or cloth.
-Dry with a clean towel.
-Never pour liquids on the 718e electronic console.
+Clean the climber periodically with a mild solution of detergent and water or a general household cleaner.
+Wipe the surface of the console with a moist cloth and dry with a clean towel.
+Never pour liquids on the electronic console.